needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

 ![](images/Weights_panel.png)

-The Weights panel appears at the lower-right of the Sprite Editor window when __Auto Weights__ under the Weight tools is selected.
+The Weights panel appears at the lower right of the Sprite Editor window when __Auto Weights__ under the Weight tools is selected.

 | __Property__              | __Function__                                                 |
 | ------------------------- | ------------------------------------------------------------ |